kuzzleio/kuzzle/docs/installation.md

 ### Step three

-Install the default plugins, by doing:
+Install the default plugins:

     $ ./bin/kuzzle.js install

 ### Finally

-Start Kuzzle with default options (one server and one worker) by doing
+Start a server instance:

-    $ ./bin/kuzzle.js start
+    $ ./bin/kuzzle.js start --server

+And then as many worker instances as you want.
+At least 1 worker is required:

+    $ bin/kuzzle.js start --worker

+For more information, you can execute:

+    $ bin/kuzzle.js start --help

 ### All steps in one